Who Pays for Searches When Selling a House? The Buyer!

 Scotland

-It’s an entirely different system as sellers must provide a Home Report before marketing the property.
+It’s an entirely different system.
+Sellers must provide a Home Report before marketing the property (Scottish Government, 2024).

 This includes: